peteroupc/MailLib/docs/PeterO.Mail.Message.md

     public int[] GetDate();

 Gets the date and time extracted from this message's Date header field (the value of which is found as though GetHeader("date") were called).
-See <b>MailDateTime.ParseDateString(bool)</b> for more information on the format of the date-time array returned by this method.
+See <b>MailDateTime.ParseDateString(string, bool)</b> for more information on the format of the date-time array returned by this method.

 <b>Return Value:</b>